Brian Freeston

 Sir Leslie Brian Freeston (11 August 1892 – 16 July 1958) was a British colonial official.

 Career

 Freeston was educated at Willaston School and New College, Oxford.
 After service in the London Regiment of the British Army in the First World War he joined the then Colonial Office in 1919.
-He was Governor of the Leeward Islands 1944–48; Governor of Fiji and High Commissioner, Western Pacific 1948–52; Secretary-General of the South Pacific Commission 1951–54.
+He was Governor of the Leeward Islands 1944–48; Governor of Fiji and High Commissioner for the Western Pacific 1948–52; Secretary-General of the South Pacific Commission 1951–54.
 Freeston was knighted on 1 January 1945.